Materials-Consortia/OPTIMADE/optimade.rst

 nperiodic\_dimensions
 ~~~~~~~~~~~~~~~~~~~~~

-- **Description**: An integer specifying the number of periodic dimensions in the structure, equivalent to the number of non-zero entries in :property:`dimension\_types`.
+- **Description**: An integer specifying the number of periodic dimensions in the structure, equivalent to the number of non-zero entries in `dimension\_types`_.
 - **Type**: integer
 - **Requirements/Conventions**:

   - **Support**: SHOULD be supported by all implementations, i.e., SHOULD NOT be :val:`null`.
   - **Query**: MUST be a queryable property with support for all mandatory filter features.
-  - The integer value MUST be between 0 and 3 inclusive and MUST be equal to the sum of the items in the `dimension_types`_ property.
+  - The integer value MUST be between 0 and 3 inclusive and MUST be equal to the sum of the items in the `dimension\_types`_ property.
   - This property only reflects the treatment of the lattice vectors provided for the structure, and not any physical interpretation of the dimensionality of its contents.

 - **Examples**: